aquibe/VacBot/README.md

 <div align="center"><img src="https://raw.githubusercontent.com/aquibe/VacBot/main/assets/wlogo.png"  width="40%" ></div>
-<h1 align="center"><b> Discord Bot for CoWIN</b></h1>
+<h1 align="center"><b>Discord Bot for CoWIN</b></h1>

-Discord Bot Script to check the available slots for Covid-19 Vaccination Centers from CoWIN API in India.

-<h3 align="center">UPCOMING FEATURES</h3>
+Check the bot here [VacBot#4848](https://discordapp.com/users/844918394888388629/)

+This is a simple Discord bot to

+- Check slots availability manually
-1. On command you will be able to register a district to get vaccinated and select age group (18+ or 45+).<br>
+- Register CoWIN slots by district and age group (18+ or 45+)
-2. Able to get hourly update on open slots if available <br>
+- Able to get hourly update on open slots if available
-3. User will be able to manually check COWIN slots available for their district<br>
-4. User will be able to change their age group and district  <br>
+- Change yuor age group and district
-5. Navigate to COWIN site if slot available.<br>
+- Navigate to COWIN site if slot available

-<h3 align="center">TEAM MEMBERS</h3>
+- ~~Book an available slot~~

+all this with a simple commands.

+## Note

+On 6th May 2021, CoWin API added caching and rate limits.
+The public API data would be cached upto 30 minutes, so the alerts wouldn't be so instant in busy areas, which reduced this bot's functionality to being a nice UI for public CoWIN bot in Discord.

+## Development

+Open an issue for any discussions and feel free to send a PR.

+## Disclaimer

+Not affiliated with Ministry of Health and Family Welfare OR Government of India in any capacity.

+## License

+Released under MIT License.
+Check `LICENSE` file more info.

+## Team Members

 1. [Aquibe V](https://github.com/aquibe) <br>
 2. [Naswih Abdurahiman](https://github.com/neewtn) <br>